gcclinux/EasyEdit/src/services/oauth/tauri/README.md

 ## License

-This OAuth integration is part of EasyEdit and follows the same MIT license.
+This OAuth integration is part of EasyEditor and follows the same MIT license.